CyVerse-learning-materials/learning-materials-home/docs/ai/verde.md

-# How to call AI Verde based LLM Models from Cyverse
+# How to access AI Verde (based LLM Models from Cyverse)

-**Assumptions:**
-- This assumes that you are already familiar with Cyverse and know how to open a discovery environment window on Cyverse file system.
-- This assumes you have reached out to an admint at AI Verde has an account with AI Verde, and have been granted a unique token/key by AI Verde admin
+- AI Verde is a masive LLM distribution platform details of which can be found [here](https://datascience.arizona.edu/research/tools/ai-verde).

+## Step 0: Get access to AI Verde

+- If you are new to AI Verde drop an email to `mithunpaul@arizona.edu` detailing
+   - who you are (e.g. student, faculty, researcher)
+   - what kind of facilities of AI Verde would you like to use (e.g. Chatbot access, API access to 75+ LLM models, RAG etc)

+Once an admin approves your access, you will minimally have access to a chatbot.
+If you asked for more programming level access, you will be provided with a unique api-token.
+[Here](https://aiverde-docs.cyverse.ai/api/api-token/) are details on how to access these keys.
+Once you have the keys here are the further steps on how to access the LLM models from a python code interface.

-## Step 0: Export the api_key as an environment variable in Linux command line as:
+## Step 1: Export the api_key as an environment variable in Linux command line as:

 ```bash